polaris108/TruBudget/blockchain/README.md

 ## Enable email notifications

-If `EMAIL_SERVICE` is set to "ENABLED" and `EMAIL_HOST` and `EMAIL_PORT` are set too the multichain-feed is attached to the multichaindaemon and the notification-watcher starts watching the `NOTIFICATION_PATH` for new incoming notification transactions.
+If `EMAIL_SERVICE` is set to "ENABLED" and `EMAIL_HOST` and `EMAIL_PORT` are set too the multichain-feed is attached to the multichain-daemon and the notification-watcher starts watching the `NOTIFICATION_PATH` for new incoming notification transactions.
 In other words The blockchain starts the background processes to send user ids to the email-notification service. `EMAIL_SSL` is a flag to define if the connection of the blockchain application and the email-service shall be https(true) or http(false).

 The easiest way to get started is to use our pre-set `docker-compose` cluster available in the `email-notification` project which starts the whole TruBudget application including all email components(that means you need to install [Docker](https://www.docker.com/community-edition#/download)).
 The pre-set cluster contains: